 Concurrent with his employment at Sanders, Montalto and Swatik, LLP, Mr. Swatik also served the Hawthorne Police Department as a Police Sergeant, having performed the roles of Patrol Supervisor/Watch Commander, an Internal Affairs Supervisor, a Special Projects Manager for Policy revision, and a Detective Bureau Supervisor.
 Mr. Swatik also supervised and managed the Defensive Tactics Team and Reserve Officer program, as well as serving as Team Leader of the Hostage/Crisis Negotiations Team.
 Mr. Swatik honorably retired from law enforcement in 2013 to dedicate all of his efforts and time to his law practice.

 In 2009, Mr. Swatik graduated from William Howard Taft School of Law where he received his Juris Doctorate degree.
-Mr. Swatik was selected as the honored recipient of the 10th Annual National Law Enforcement Law School Scholarship (2004), offered through William Howard Taft School of Law 10th Annual National Law Enforcement Law School Scholarship (2004), where he was selected as the sole recipient after a comprehensive review of numerous applications submitted by law enforcement personnel from throughout the United States.
+Mr. Swatik was selected as the honored recipient of the 10th Annual National Law Enforcement Law School Scholarship (2004), where he was selected as the sole recipient after a comprehensive review of numerous applications submitted by law enforcement personnel from throughout the United States.

 Mr. Swatik also earned an MBA, with an emphasis in Finance, from Webster University (Summa Cum Laude), and has an undergraduate degree in Criminal Justice.
 Mr. Swatik is also an Adjunct Graduate Professor for National University’s MPA program.